-With its ornate fountains, baroque palazzi (mansions) and colourful cast of street artists, hawkers and tourists, Piazza Navona is central Rome’s showcase square.
-Built over the 1st-century Stadio di Domiziano (Domitian’s Stadium), it was paved over in the 15th century and for almost 300 years hosted the city's main market.
-Its grand centrepiece, Bernini’s Fontana dei Quattro Fiumi , is an ornate, showy work depicting personifications of the rivers Nile, Ganges, Danube and Plate.
+With its ornate fountains, baroque palazzi (mansions) and colourful cast of street artists, hawkers and tourists, Piazza Navona is central Rome’s elegant showcase square.
+Built over the 1st-century Stadio di Domiziano , it was paved over in the 15th century and for almost 300 years hosted the city's main market.
+Its grand centrepiece is Bernini’s Fontana dei Quattro Fiumi , an ornate, showy fountain featuring personifications of the rivers Nile, Ganges, Danube and Plate.

-Legend has it that the figure of the Nile is shielding his eyes from the Chiesa di Sant'Agnese in Agone , designed by Bernini's bitter rival, Borromini.
-The more prosaic truth is that Bernini completed his fountain two years before his contemporary started work on the facade and the gesture simply indicates that the source of the Nile was unknown at the time.
+Legend has it that the Nile figure is shielding his eyes from the nearby Chiesa di Sant’Agnese in Agone designed by Bernini’s hated rival, Francesco Borromini.
+In truth, Bernini completed his fountain two years before his contemporary started work on the church's facade and the gesture simply indicated that the source of the Nile was unknown at the time.

 The piazza's largest building is the 17th-century Palazzo Pamphilj , built for Pope Innocent X and now home to the Brazilian Embassy.